Shuaijun-LIU/Steam_Game_Recommendation_System/Guide/Web_Scraping_with_Selenium.md

-## Web Scraping with Selenium for CS777 Team Project
+## Web Scraping with Selenium

-This guide is prepared specifically for the Team Project in the CS 777 course, 2024.
-It will walk you through the steps required to set up your environment for running a Selenium-based web scraping script.
+This guide will walk you through the steps required to set up your environment for running a Selenium-based web scraping script.
 You will learn how to install necessary Python packages and configure Chromedriver on different operating systems.

 ### Prerequisites